 What is polycythemia vera, and what are the symptoms?

-Polycythemia vera, or true polycythemia, is a rare disease of dogs and cats in which too many red blood cells (RBCs) are produced by the bone marrow.
+Polycythemia vera, or true polycythemia, is a rare disease of dogs and cats in which the bone marrow produces too many red blood cells (RBCs).
 This is the opposite of anemia, in which there are too few red blood cells.

 Blood is composed of cells (RBCs, white blood cells, and platelets) and fluid (plasma).
-Normally, the RBCs account for 35% to 55% of the blood volume (except for Greyhounds whose RBCs account for 50-65% of the blood volume, or animals living > 6000 feet above sea level who also have higher than normal values) and the white blood cells (WBCs) and plasma accounts for 45% to 65%.
+Normally, the RBCs account for 35% to 55% of the blood volume (except for greyhounds, whose RBCs account for 50% to 65% of blood volume).
+White blood cells (WBCs) account for 45% and plasma accounts for 65%.
 In these proportions, blood flows easily through arteries, veins, and capillaries to all parts of the body.

-Dogs and cats with polycythemia vera may have a red blood cell population of 65% to 75% of the total blood volume.
+In dogs and cats with polycythemia vera, red blood cells may comprise 65% to 75% of the total blood volume.
 When this happens, blood becomes very thick and has difficulty moving through the small blood vessels in the body.
 Slower blood flow means fewer nutrients and less oxygen delivered to the tissues.
-The muscles and brain require the most nutrients and oxygen, so animals with thicker blood from polycythemia feel tired, sluggish, and weak and may even have seizures.
+The muscles and brain require the most nutrients and oxygen, so animals with thicker blood from polycythemia feel tired, sluggish, and weak, and may even have seizures.

 If left untreated, polycythemia vera can affect the heart.
 This disease can develop slowly over many months if it is a primary disease, so the symptoms (clinical signs) appear gradually and may be easy to overlook in the early stages.
 Some cases of polycythemia are secondary, or related to another disease.